RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 Best MIDI Keyboard for Pianists: Alesis Recital Pro

-Used as a MIDI keyboard, a digital piano can also be used to play any kind of synth or keyboard you desire- though of course they shine when acting like pianos.
-The relatively slow weighted keys are not ideal for synths or organs.
+Used as a MIDI keyboard, a digital piano can also be used to play any kind of synth or keyboard you desire- though, of course, they shine when acting like pianos.
+The relatively slow-weighted keys are not ideal for synths or organs.
 Digital pianos have their strengths and their limitations and this is definitely one of the better options.

 Best Step Up: Roland A Series